Richard G. Stearns: Federal judicial service

 On October 27, 1993, Stearns was nominated by President Bill Clinton to a seat on the United States District Court for the District of Massachusetts vacated by John J. McNaught.
 The United States Senate confirmed Stearns on November 20, 1993, and he received his commission on November 24, 1993.
 Clinton had originally wanted to appoint Stearns Director of the Federal Bureau of Investigation.

+Notable cases

+On August 5, 2025, Stearns ruled that the Trump administration cannot redirect $4 billion in funds intended for natural disaster prevention projects.

+On August 13, 2026 he dismissed the Trump administration’s lawsuit against Harvard University for alleged antisemitism.